 - Have a first aid kit in your home and car and learn first aid – download a first aid app for your Smart Phone, such as the free app from the Red Cross

 - Ensure you have sufficient house and contents insurance and find out if it covers temporary accommodation.

-- Keep up to date with the news e.g. radio, TV, social media, internet, etc.
+- Keep up to date with the news for example radio, TV, social media, internet, and so on.

 What to do during an emergency

 Don't put yourself or others in danger.
 If you or someone else is in imminent danger of harm or to life call 999 and choose from Fire, Ambulance or Police.